Some Alabama IV therapy businesses letting ‘unqualified’ employees treat patients, health investigation shows - NewsBreak

 ALABAMA (WHNT) – State health officials say there will be changes to the way some Alabama intravenous therapy businesses are allowed to operate after an investigation found the businesses were allowing unqualified people to practice medicine.

-The Alabama Board of Medical Examiners (ABME) said these businesses offer “a menu of additives” to basic IV saline bags, often marketing them as a “cocktail” or “infusion” that can cure dehydration, headaches, nausea, hangovers, and other medical conditions.Where is Governor Kay Ivey lately?
+The Alabama Board of Medical Examiners (ABME) said these businesses offer “a menu of additives” to basic IV saline bags, often marketing them as a “cocktail” or “infusion” that can cure dehydration, headaches, nausea, hangovers, and other medical conditions.Where is Governor Kay Ivey?
+Her office says she is ‘fine’

 The ABME says its investigation found numerous instances where a medically unqualified or underqualified person was evaluating, diagnosing, and treating patients at a substantial number of these types of businesses in Alabama.
 While some IV businesses have an association with a physician, in most instances, the doctor was not on site and had no interaction with any patients.